openaps/docs/docs/docs/Resources/glossary.md

 <b>Basal IOB</b> - difference (positive or negative) between amount of insulin on board delivered via basal rates, and the amount specified by the profile basal rate.

 <b>Treatments IOB</b> - amount of insulin on board delivered via boluses.
-Active insulin on
+Reported by some pumps as 'active insulin'.

 <b>DIA</b> - duration of insulin action, or how long the insulin is active in your body.
 (Ranges 3-6 hours typically)